-As your children are moving into the upper grades it is important to teach them how to take notes and how to study.
+As your children hit middle school and move into the upper grades it is important to teach them how to take notes and how to study.
 If they have their own study guide, it makes things much easier.
 The best part of note taking is that students can share notes during study sessions.
 You can use our free study guide and note taking template with many different grade levels.

 How To Improve Study Skills